CYNAR2k/Android/How to clean flash a custom rom.md

-# How to clean flash a custom rom
+# How to clean flash a custom rom - Xiaomi

 ## Drivers